WANdisco/wandisco-documentation-ldm/docs/getting-started.md

 ## Get LiveData Migrator with a user interface (UI)

 If you want to try out LiveData Migrator during public preview, you can download and install LiveData Migrator with a UI.
-This is a quick way of getting up and running with LiveData Migrator as the bundle includes both installation files and takes minutes to set up.
+This is a quick way of installing both files and means you can get up and running with LiveData Migrator quickly.

 You'll need a Red Hat or Debian operating system, a Java version of at least 1.8.0, and the following machine specifications:
 * 4 CPU Cores / 16 GB Memory / 32 GB Temp Disk / 16GB Cache / 2GB Throughput (minimum)